 CMSS compliant applications MUST populate the Contact header field in an INVITE request, and in a 2xx response to an INVITE request, with a SIP or SIPS URI.
-Support for any other type of URI is OPTIONAL.
+The contact address MUST be in the form of a Globally Routable User-Agent URI (GRUU) [36] as specified in 7.11.